itssakshi/CppPracticalAssignment/README.md

-This repo contains all the assignnments of C++ in pdf format only.
+This repo contains all the assignnments of C++ format only.